by Dr Clare Macdonald, General Practitioner

 Healthy infants are born primed for survival; a number of reflexes are present at birth and they have their roots in the evolutionary advantage they have provided in pregnancy and early infancy.
 Many of these reflexes are no longer necessary for survival– for example the Moro reflex is a throwback to our primitive beginnings whereby babies would need to cling onto their mother.
 Many of these innate reflexes are there to aid the infant to gain nutrition and hydration.
 Parents, other caregivers and healthcare professionals alike should understand common signs/‘cues’ infants give in order to care for them responsively.

 Healthy infants placed on their mother’s abdomen immediately after an uncomplicated delivery will instinctively find their way to the mother’s breast and latch on.
 This is known as ‘breast crawl’.
-NICE recommend initiation of breastfeeding as soon as possible after birth, ideally within one hour and additionally it is not recommended that mothers are asked about their intended method of feeding the baby until after the first skin to skin contact1.
+NICE recommend encouraging the woman to have early skin-to-skin contact with her baby so that breastfeeding can start when the baby and mother are ready1.